Expand description

 - Middleware: metrics collection, in-flight request tracking, panic recovery, Sentry transaction tracing, distributed tracing.

-ObjectIdorObjectContext.
-TheAuthorizationheader is validated and decoded into anAuthContext.
-The optionalx-downstream-serviceheader is extracted for killswitch matching. - Admission control: killswitches and rate limits are checked during extraction.
+- Admission control: As part of the extractors, killswitches and rate limits are evaluated.
 Rejected requests never reach the handler.

 AuthAwareService, which checks permissions before delegating to the underlyingStorageService.
 The service enforces its own backpressure before executing the operation. - Response: metadata is mapped to HTTP headers (see